 Documentation must be submitted before registration!
-A Proof of Immunization form may be downloaded from the Admissions section of the HCC web site at www.hcc. commnet.edu/admissions/mmrv and submitted along with your application for admission.
+A Proof of Immunization form may be downloaded from the Admissions section of the HCC web site at www.hcc.commnet.edu/admissions/mmrv and submitted along with your application for admission.

-For more information call Health Services at (203) 332-5062 or fax information to (203) 332-5063.
+For more information call (203) 332-5097 or fax information to (203) 332-5284.